Best Laminate Floor Cleaner? (6 Options!)

 - Biodegradable and non-toxic.

-- Smells great (various scents available).
+- Smells great (various scents

-- Squirt directly onto the floor and mop.
+available). - Squirt directly onto the floor

 -